 Fixed protection 2014 could help reduce or mitigate the lifetime allowance charge.
 You can't have fixed protection 2014 if you already have primary protection, enhanced protection or fixed protection.
 With fixed protection 2014 your lifetime allowance is fixed at £1.5 million rather than the standard lifetime allowance.

-The maximum tax-free lump sum you can take on retirement is the lesser of:
+The maximum tax-free lump sum you can take on retirement is the lowest of:

 25% of the capital value of your L G P S benefits, or